Specter242/Chilito/README.md

 - Try adding more details to your address (street, city, state, zip)
 - Use the `--verbose` flag to see more detailed error messages
 - For international addresses, include the country name

+If no Taco Bell locations are found:
+- Try increasing the search radius with `--radius` (measured in meters)
+- Verify your address is properly geocoded by checking the coordinates in the output
+- Some rural areas may require extremely large search radii to find Taco Bell locations

 ## Implementation Details